kongware/ftor/README.md

 * K (constant/of) :: `a -> b -> a`
 * U (recursion) :: `(a -> a) -> a -> a`

-Please note that these names differ from those in the literature.
+Please note that some of these names differ from those in the literature.

 ## Avoiding application hell